krustowski/littr/README.md

 + files related to REST API backend service, this API server is used by WASM client for fetching of app's data

 `config`
-+ configuration files for various litter module packages
++ configuration procedures for various litter module packages

 `data/`
 + sample data files used to flush existing container data by `make flush`